 - 1) Briefly describe, with data as applicable, the following.
-(Note: square footage is not required unless specifically relevant to the program's narrative.) - Faculty office space: Offices for faculty are in each of their home departments. - Staff office space: Offices for the MPH Program director and program assistant are located in 103 Trotter Hall, College of Veterinary Medicine.
+(Note: square footage is not required unless specifically relevant to the program's narrative.) - Faculty office space: Office for faculty are in each of their home departments. - Staff office space: Offices for the MPH Program director and program assistant are located in 103 Trotter Hall, College of Veterinary Medicine.
 Both the MPH Program director and program assistant have their own dedicated offices.
 The program also has use of shared conference rooms across campus. - Classrooms: The program has use of campus-wide classroom and meeting resources, as determined by the departments and colleges. - Shared student space: Depending on the emphasis area, students may have a shared graduate student office.
-All MPH students have access to the collaborative space on third floor of Eisenhower Hall that is accessible seven days a week.
-The space has rooms that students can study or work together on team projects.
-There is also a lounge for social interaction with other graduate students from across campus.
-A family room is available for parents with young children.
-In addition, 121 Eisenhower Hall can be reserved for committee meetings. https://www.kstate.edu/grad/students/graduatestudentlife/thirdfloor/graduatestudentspace.html

-- Shared Library space: All students have access to the libraries on campus, including the library within the College of Veterinary Medicine. - Laboratories, if applicable to public health degree program offerings: There are no laboratory spaces specifically for MPH students.
-MPH research faculty and if they have an MPH student during research, generally have laboratory space in their home departments.

-2) Provide narrative and/or data that support the assertion that the physical space is sufficient or not sufficient.
+All students have access to the libraries on campus, including the library within the College of Veterinary Medicine. - Laboratories, if applicable to public health degree program offerings: There are no laboratory spaces specifically for MPH students.
+MPH research faculty and if they have an MPH student during research, generally have laboratory space in their home departments. - 2) Provide narrative and/or data that support the assertion that the physical space is sufficient or not sufficient.